Featured Post

 Menands Farmers Market

-My uncle Harry was a tomato, corn, bean, and cucumber farmer.
-He could do the planting by himself and picked most of the sweet corn also, snapping the ears off the stalks and putting 52* ears into a burlap bag.
-Some of the tomatoes, corn, and cucumbers were sold by a roadside stand in front of his house on Route 20 at the top of Lord’s Hill.
-Every day he would load his pickup truck with the morning’s pickings and go to the Menands Farmers Market, (http://www.capitaldistrictfarmersmarket.org) which was a wholesale farmers’ market but retail customers were allowed in.
+My Uncle Harry was a tomato, corn, bean, and cucumber farmer.
+He could plant the vegetables and pick most of the sweet corn, snapping the ears off the stalks and putting 52* ears into a burlap bag.
+Some tomatoes, corn, and cucumbers were sold on a roadside stand in front of his house on Route 20 at the top of Lord's Hill.
+Every day, he would load his pickup truck with the morning's pickings and go to the Menands Farmers Market (http://www.capitaldistrictfarmersmarket.org), a wholesale farmers' market, but retail customers were allowed in.
 He frequently had standing orders from some of the food wholesalers who had their facility at the market, but he always sold everything he brought.

-Harry needed help in picking beans and cucumbers since they were rather small and were sold in bushel baskets.
+Harry needed help picking beans and cucumbers since they were small and sold in bushel baskets.
 His solution: child labor.
-Certainly, in the late 1940s and early l950s, there were no migrant laborers to pick these crops in our area, but there were school children with nothing to do for the summer.
+Certainly, in the late 1940s and early 1950s, there were no migrant laborers to pick these crops in our area, but there were schoolchildren with nothing to do for the summer.

-Every morning during picking season Harry would pick up boys and girls in the back of his pickup truck and take them to one of his fields to pick.
+Every morning during picking season, Harry would pick up boys and girls in the back of his pickup truck and take them to one of his fields to pick.
 Picking beans was quite labor-intensive because it took so many of them to fill up a bushel basket for which we were paid fifty cents per bushel.
-Harry would walk through the fields and check the bushels to see that they were filled a little over the top, and then carry the bushel to the end of the row where he would affix the cover.
-Some of the workers would try to cheat, sometimes by stuffing some of the bean plants into the bushel to fluff it up.
-Once, Gerry Plumb put a rock in the basket to make it feel heavier, but when Harry discovered it Gerry was forever banned.
-It was hot work in the summer, but for many, the only chance to make a few dollars.
-I used to bring a thermos of ice water, but my sister, Sylvia, and my mother joked about that and called me “Gunga Din”.
+Harry would walk through the fields and check the bushels to see they were filled a little over the top.
+He would then carry the bushels to the end of the row, where he would affix the cover.
+Some workers would sometimes try to cheat by stuffing some of the bean plants into the bushel to fluff it up.
+Once, Gerry Plumb put a rock in the basket to make it feel heavier, but when Harry discovered it, Gerry was forever banned.
+It was hot work in the summer, but for many, it was the only chance to make a few dollars.
+I used to bring a thermos of ice water, but my sister Sylvia and my mother joked about that and called me "Gunga Din."

-Picking tomatoes was not as difficult as picking beans, but the pickers had to be careful to pick tomatoes that were properly ripe, and not green or overripe.
-Once in awhile some of the pickers would get into tomato fights with overripe tomatoes, but that didn’t last long because Harry could easily figure out who the culprits were, and threatened to ban them as pickers if there was a reoccurrence.
+Picking tomatoes was easier than picking beans, but the pickers had to be careful to pick tomatoes that were properly ripe and not green or overripe.
+Once in a while, some of the pickers would get into tomato fights with overripe tomatoes, but that didn't last long because Harry could easily figure out who the culprits were and threatened to ban them as pickers if there was a reoccurrence.

 Typical Strawberry Planting

-My uncle Max grew strawberries in a large field near his home, which was then between Jack’s Place and Harry’s home.
-Unlike other crops, which were annuals, strawberries usually need a second year to yield well and didn’t have to be planted every year.
-Also, unlike most of the other summer crops, strawberries were planted as young plants purchased from a commercial grower.
-Max had a tow behind the strawberry planter, and on some occasions, my father and I would help Max with the planting.
-Max drove the tractor in a straight line at slow speeds, and my father and I would sit on a flat seat almost touching the ground.
-We would each have a box of young berry plants, and as the tractor pulled us forward a small plow would open a shallow furrow.
-We would take turns placing the young plants into the furrow, with the spacing controlled by the speed of the tractor.
+My Uncle Max grew strawberries in a large field near his home, between Jack's Place and Harry's home.
+Unlike other crops, which were annuals, strawberries usually needed a second year to yield well and didn't have to be planted every year.
+Also, unlike most other summer crops, strawberries were planted as young plants purchased from a commercial grower.
+Max had a tow-behind strawberry planter, and on some occasions, my father and I would help Max with the planting.
+Max drove the tractor in a straight line at slow speeds, and my father and I would sit on a flat seat, almost touching the ground.
+We would each have a box of young berry plants, and as the tractor pulled us forward, a small plow would open a shallow furrow.
+We would take turns placing the young plants into the furrow, with the spacing controlled by the tractor's speed.
 At the back of the strawberry planter, there were two metal wheels set at an angle to each other, and they would close the furrow, thus planting the berries.

 Strawberries were a June crop.
-In addition to picking strawberries, I believe at ten cents per quart, Max would sometimes hire me to sell strawberries at a wooden stand that he built on the side of Route 20, right next to the strawberry field.
-I think berries were sold for fifty cents a quart, and business was always brisk because everyone knew that the berries were picked that morning.
+In addition to picking strawberries, at ten cents per quart, Max would sometimes hire me to sell strawberries at a wooden stand that he built on the side of Route 20, right next to the strawberry field.
+Berries were sold for fifty cents a quart, and business was always brisk because everyone knew that the berries were picked that morning.

 Max also raised chickens and sold eggs.
-During the winter he made “Adirondack Chairs” in a shop in his home and sold them.
-Max had been a tenant at his home and farm, and eventually bought a home on Route 9, several miles away, where he built a very nice permanent vegetable stand.
+During the winter, he made "Adirondack Chairs" in a shop in his home and sold them.
+Max had been a tenant at his home and farm but eventually bought a home on Route 9, several miles away, where he built a very nice permanent vegetable stand.

-* To Harry, a dozen ears of corn consisted of 13 ears, to compensate for a possibly bad ear; thus a burlap bag contained four dozen ears of corn.
+* To Harry, a dozen ears of corn consisted of 13 ears to compensate for a possibly wormy ear; thus, a burlap bag contained 52 ears of corn.